harshithamadarapu/Team16_Hinglish-Auto-suggestions/README.md

 **Team Number**: 16

-TextFlow focuses on building an NLP-based auto-suggestion system for Hinglish—a blend of Hindi and English widely used in India.
-Our goal is to preprocess Hinglish text, analyze it, and train a model for generating context-aware suggestions.
+The goal of this project is to develop a next-word suggestion system specifically for Hinglish, a blend of Hindi and English commonly used in everyday conversations.
+The challenge lies in creating a model that can accurately predict the next word while handling the unique nature of Hinglish, including code-switching and informal communication.

 ---